-At William G. Kolodner, P.A., our Baltimore personal injury lawyers have over 100 years of combined experience.
+At WGK Personal Injury Lawyers, our Baltimore personal injury lawyers have over 80 years of combined experience.
 We know you’re facing challenges if you were hurt in an excavation accident.
 We’re here to do everything we can to help.
+Contact our law offices today, give us a call at (410) 837-2144.

 Why Hire a Personal Injury Attorney to Protect Your Rights After an Excavation Accident?